The Foundation

 Featured Scholarship Opportunities

-This scholarship for full-time students who reside in Bladen County.
-To qualify as a recipient for THE AIM HIGH ENDOWED SCHOLARSHIP, an applicant must meet the following criteria:
+To qualify as a recipient for the Robert C. Clark Endowed Scholarship, an applicant must meet the following criteria:

 • Be a resident of Bladen County.